 When life gets you down, you know why you’ve got to do?
 Keep swimming - Finding Dory

-Thanks to Pixar and their films that celebrated life below the ocean waves, Finding Nemo and Finding Dory the Blue Tang became an overnight celebrity and a fish that every budding saltwater aquarist wanted to add to their tank.
+Thanks to Pixar and their films that celebrated life below the ocean waves, Finding Nemo and Finding Dory the blue tang became an overnight celebrity and a fish that every experienced fishkeeper wanted to add to their tank.

-Native to the Caribbean, and found swimming around and diving in out of the many reefs that litter the sea between Florida and Belize, the Acanthurus coeruleus goes by many different names (including the blue doctor and the blue barber) but is most commonly known as the Blue Tang.
+Native to the Caribbean, and found swimming around and diving in out of the many reefs that litter the sea between Florida and Belize, the blue tang (Acanthurus coeruleus) goes by many different names (including the blue doctor and the blue barber) but is most commonly known as the blue tang.

-Appearances can be deceptive though, and while you could waste hours watching this beautiful fish swim around in your tank, letting it loose in your aquarium poses its own set of problems as this unique surgeonfish has a host of personality quirks and needs that you‘ll need to accommodate if you want it to thrive and survive.
-And, to ensure that it does, we’re going to tell you everything that you need to know about the Blue Tang.
+Appearances can be deceptive though, and while you could spend hours watching this beautiful fish swim around in your tank, letting it loose in your aquarium poses its own set of problems as this unique surgeonfish has a host of personality quirks and requirements that you‘ll need to accommodate if you want it to thrive and survive.
+And, to ensure that it does, we’re going to tell you everything that you need to know about the blue tang.

 Blue Tangs require the right amount of room and heat to flourish, and the conditions inside your tank will need to match those of their native environment.

-The species needs room to move and roam, and due to the fact that they can grow to be big by Tang standards (although they’re not the biggest members of the Tang family, they’re not the smallest either) they shouldn’t really be kept in any tank that’s less than four feet in length and ideally, the tank should be able to hold at least seventy-five gallons of water.
+The species needs room to move and roam, and due to the fact that they can grow to be big by surgeonfish standards they shouldn’t really be kept in any tank that’s less than four feet in length and ideally, the tank should be able to hold at least 100 gallons (454 liters).

 As they tend to spend a lot of their lives around reefs in the wild, it’s also imperative that you include adequate rockwork in your tank, and that it has enough holes and tunnels for the fish to swim in and out of and hide when they feel they need to.

 The Blue Tang is, as we’ve already mentioned, a member of the larger surgeonfish family, but that doesn’t mean that they can be housed in the same tank as other surgeonfish.
-The Blue Tang is a naturally aggressive fish, and can and will fight for dominance in any area it calls home, a facet of its behavior that’s controlled by its fierce territorial instincts.
+The Blue Tang is a naturally semi-aggressive fish, and can fight for dominance in any area it calls home, a facet of its behavior that’s controlled by its occasional territorial instincts.

 Introducing Blue Tang To Your Tank